 A common question that we are often asked is:

 “Can I use images and logos on my CV?”

 The short answer to that question is: no.

-Although there is no such thing as a Curriculum Vitae rulebook where every single thing is listed down in categories of what is and isn’t acceptable, we do have standard guidelines and practises for acceptable and conventional CVs.
+Even though there is no such thing as a CV rulebook where forbidden CV items are listed, we do have standard guidelines and practices for acceptable and conventional CVs.

 Intellectual property experts Warren & Odom state: “Third parties are advised not to use another’s logo for any purpose, except as specifically provided by license, signed agreement, or other written permission with a specific company or person.”